Ravana delusion

 Brij Sachdeva

 Every year, in the days around Dussehra, several media files and messages become viral about Ravana's goodness in the sense that he did not violate the chastity of Sita.
 People are forwarding such files without giving any consideration to their common sense or the very thing they have in their skulls.
 Ravana was under the spell of a curse that prevented him from doing such a kind of harm to Sita.
 In the epic Ramayana, Rambha is violated by Ravana, who is thereby cursed that if he violates another woman again, his head will burst.
 This curse protects the chastity of Sita when she is kidnapped by Ravana.
 It is crucial to remember that Ravana’s stand was largely driven by a curse rather than any inherent goodness.
+In fact, such media files keep coming out every year with new narratives.
+Sometimes about the Ravan within (andar ka ravan), sometimes about the idea that celebrating Dussehra is wrong.
+How can a festival that teaches humanity be wrong?
+It is said that if a nation is to be destroyed, its culture and identity must be attacked.
+This is done by spreading myths and misinformation and by creating a sense of doubt in people's minds about their own culture and identity.
+In psychology, this is called gaslighting.

 Religions have their own ways to convey their message of humanity to the masses.
 If any religion promotes humanity and compassion among individuals, then I don't see any point in seeking to reject the very wisdom of it.
 Humanity should always take precedence.
 After all, what is the essence of religion?
 What purpose does it serve if not to foster human welfare?
 It is difficult to grasp it in any other light than humanity.
 This is something to be understood.
 A portrayal that is unnuanced, simplistic, or black-and-white fails to capture the subtlety, complexity, and depth that a more nuanced representation would provide.
 A black-and-white perspective presents a situation as having only two sides, leaving no space for grey areas or variations of opinion.
 Before forming an opinion on a prevalent narrative or commonly held belief, it is essential to consider a nuanced portrayal rather than simply adhering to a black-and-white view.